 Failed to set Sample Rate.
-When the node represents a computer: Shut down your DAW, make the necessary settings in Graphic Patchbay, then start the DAW (page 22).
+When the node represents a computer: Shut down your DAW, make the necessary settings in Graphic Patchbay, then start the DAW (page 23).
 Some parameters cannot be changed while the DAW or editor application using the mLAN driver is running.
 Failed to set the node as the wordclock master.
 When the node represents an mLAN device: Make sure all cables are securely and correctly connected to mLAN devices, and the power to the mLAN devices is turned on.
 Failed to change the number of audio output channels for the next node.
 (Node nickname, or device model name if a nickname has not been specified.)
 Make sure that the wordclock and sampling Failed to set the number of MIDI output ports. frequency settings on the corresponding mLAN device are correct.
 Failed to connect audio.
 Failed to connect wordclock.
 The sampling rate (Sample Rate) setting differs from that specified on the device.
 Set the sampling rate correctly.
-Set the sampling rate of the audio node in the Node Information (Audio) window (page 19).
+Set the sampling rate of the audio node in the Node Information (Audio) window (page 20).
 Found an mLAN device not compatible with S400.
 The number of available channels will decrease.
 You may need to reduce the number of transmission channels to be able to make mLAN connections.
 For more information, refer to "Error Messages" or "Troubleshooting" in the mLAN Graphic Patchbay Online Manual.
 If you connect even a single mLAN device that does not support S400, all other mLAN devices in the network will match the functions and limitations of the non-S400-compatible device.
 For example, if you connect an S400-compatible device and an S200-compatible device in a network, the S400- compatible device will conform to the performance of the S200-compatible device.
 Therefore, the number of transmission channels on each device will be limited.
-(See the table below.)

-Number of transmission channels available in a network that includes a single S200-compatible device and multiple S400-compatible devices:
+(See the table below.) s available in a network that includes a nd multiple S400-compatible devices: Number of mI AN devices Tota I number of available transmission channels ^{1}

-Number of mLAN devices (including the computer) Total number of available transmission channels (with a sampling frequency of 44.1 kHz or 48 kHz)
+Number of mLAN devices (including the computer) Total number of available transmission channels ^{•1} (with a sampling frequency of 44.1 kHz or 48 kHz)

-Windows Macintosh

-2 40 40
+2 40

-3 44 56
+3 44

-4 37 49
+4 37

-5 32 43
+5 322

-\1.
-Applicable if the number of transmission channels on the computer is 32, except if the number of mLAN devices is five. \2.
-The number of available transmission channels on the computer is limited to 24.
+1. Applicable if the number of transmission channels on the computer is 32, except if the number of mLAN devices is five.
+2. The number of available transmission channels on the computer is limited to 24.

 The number of devices that can be connected to the computer has been exceeded.
-In the Node Information (Audio) window, check the maximum number of audio nodes that can be connected (page 19).
-In the Node Information (MIDI) window, check the maximum number of MIDI nodes that can be connected (page 21).
+In the Node Information (Audio) window, check the maximum number of audio nodes that can be connected (page 20).
+In the Node Information (MIDI) window, check the maximum number of MIDI nodes that can be connected (page 22).
 Data reception error.
 The computer resources or processing power may be insufficient.
 Try the following measures: 1) Quit all other applications.
 2) Increase the Latency value (see the Installation Guide).
-3) If multiple mLAN devices exist in the network: Windows Set "Required CPU" in the Driver Setup window to "Mid" or "Low Performance."
-Macintosh Increase the Latency value in the Driver Setup window.
-4) Click the [Update] button.
+3) If multiple mLAN devices exist in the network, set "Required CPU" in the mLAN Driver Setup window to "Mid" or "Low Performance.": 4) Click the [Update] button.
 5) Restart the computer.